peka01/helpdoc/ntr-test/docs/en/troubleshooting.md

 ### What to include when contacting the administrator:
 - **Your email address**: so they can identify your account
-- **Description of the problem**: What is happening and what you expect
+- **Description of the problem**: what is happening and what you expect
 - **Steps you have tried**: List what you have already tried
 - **Error messages**: Copy any error messages
 - **Browser and device**: What browser and device you are using